MTTST/mapMatching/README.md

 		distFromLink	is the perpendicular distance from the map-matched probe point location on the link to the probe point in decimal meters.

 In Terminal, the program will print the following in order:
-	1. The derived slope
+	1. The derived slope <br />
-	2. The average calculated actual slope if provided in Link Data
+	2. The average calculated actual slope if provided in Link Data <br />
-	3. The difference between the derived slope and actual slope
+	3. The difference between the derived slope and actual slope <br />
 	4. When there is a match and it indicates that the program is writing to the csv

 ##Resources